If You're Not Girl Mathing Beauty, What Are You Doing?

 AdvertisementADVERTISEMENT

 Adashev prefers to splurge on serums over cleansers between laser treatments to maintain their glow, with the logic being that serums aren’t rinsed off.
 It’s about spending money to save money.
 “If buying more efficacious skincare products means longer-lasting treatment results, then I must be saving money because I don’t have to get treatments as frequently!
 Girl Math.”
 Of course, cleansing your skin is important, particularly if you want your expensive serums to penetrate your skin and do their job.
 But you don’t have to spend a lot.
-CeraVe Hydrating Cream-to-Foam Cleanser, Loved01 Face + Body Wash, and The Ordinary Squalane Cleanser are all affordable, effective options.
+CeraVe Hydrating Cream-to-Foam Cleanser, $18.99, and The Ordinary Squalane Cleanser, $35, are affordable, effective options.

 Skincare tools, such as LED face masks and microcurrent devices, are always a good option in the long run because they can be an effective reprieve in between facials and treatments.
-“They can be a bit pricey upon investment, but they’re great as both preventative and restorative technology, minimizing the need for more expensive treatments later on,” explains Shani Darden, esthetician and founder of Shani Darden Skin Care.
-Darden’s Triple Acid Peel is only $15 per use as opposed to a $400+ facial (not counting the additional time and travel), so you can get excellent, glowing skin at home on the regular without needing a facial every single month.
+“They can be a bit pricey upon investment, but they’re great as both preventative and restorative technology, minimising the need for more expensive treatments later on,” explains Shani Darden, esthetician and founder of Shani Darden Skin Care.

+Fragrance always gets left out of the Girl Math conversation, but it’s expensive.
+While it can be great to get a set of sample sizes or a decanted tiny spray bottle, there are plenty of ways to prolong a scent’s throw and wear time — making you spritz less and the bottle last longer.
+There’s the good old-fashioned Vaseline trick.
+For less than $1, you can extend the life of your perfume by applying a little to your wrists before spritzing your perfume.
+Vaseline is for the girls and always has been.

 AdvertisementADVERTISEMENT